What is the California Lemon Law? What are my legal rights?

 A: If you qualify, we will be able to recover your down payment, (including registration fees, licensing fees, taxes, transportation costs, etc.), plus your total monthly lease or loan payments.
 The manufacturer will also pay off the balance of your loan or lease.
 The manufacturer will also pay all or most of your attorney's fees.
 However, the manufacturer is entitled to deduct from your settlement for mileage at the time of the first repair for the issue bringing rise to the claim, service/maintenance contracts, GAP insurance, negative equity, rebates, aftermarket items, and the like.
 Prior to bringing your case, we provide you with a realistic estimate as to what your actual recovery will likely be.

 Am I entitled to recover for my lost time, aggravation, inconvenience, etc.?

 A: Unfortunately, the Lemon Law does not allow for compensation for "non-economic" damages.

 Do I need to first go through arbitration?

-A: NO, you do not need to first go through arbitration to make a "Lemon Law" claim.
+A: No, you do not need to first go through arbitration to make a "Lemon Law" claim.
 In fact, arbitration can be dangerous because if the decision is against you, that decision may later be used as evidence against you in any subsequent court action which you may file against the manufacturer.

 Why should I retain your firm to represent me?

-Our firm has over 27 years of experience in dealing with nearly every kind of manufacturer of motor vehicles and have represented thousands of clients throughout the state of California.
+Our firm has 30 years of experience in dealing with nearly every kind of manufacturer of motor vehicles and have represented thousands of clients throughout the state of California.
 When we submit a demand on your behalf, the manufacturer is more likely to respect the legitimacy of your claim and our long experience in handling such matters.